wrporter/advent-of-code/solutions/2023/11/readme.md

 ### Part 1

-My initial thought was that a naive approach would be to do a BFS between the points to get the distances, but I immediately jumped to being able to calculate the Manhattan distance between all the pairs of galaxies to drastically optimize.
+My initial thought was that a naive approach would be to do a BFS between the points to get the distances, but I've seen this kind of problem enough times on Advent of Code that I immediately jumped to being able to calculate the Manhattan distance between all the pairs of galaxies to drastically optimize.

 My next thoughts on performance were to start by pre-calculating the y-gap and x-gap spaces.
 Then, factor in the gaps while creating the galaxy coordinates.